Business Opportunities at Pluskul

 Pluskul offers a hybrid learning experience through a physical Gurukul setup and online modules supplemented by in-person mentorship.
 Our model engages students in fun activities, expert interactions, and reflective discussions to create self-aware individuals, change agents, and entrepreneurs of tomorrow.
 We aim to develop ‘Plus’ attributes that enable all children to be Rooted & Free.

 Technology and industry will keep on evolving.
 But some higher-order skills will be relevant even after 50 years.
 Pluskul’s curriculum equips children with such YOGI, CREATIVE, and EXPONENTIAL skills for life.
-Our courses are delivered via online modules, peer group and community engagement, and dedicated personalised mentorship at the learning studios.
+Our courses are delivered via online modules, peer group and community engagement, and dedicated personalised mentorship at the learning centres.

 - The mentor is the central point in the learning process.